loken/ts-hierarchies/README.md

 It is assumed that the graph is a tree, but if there can be cycles in your nodes, you can enable cycle detection through the optional `detectCycles` option (`false` by default).

 #### Traverse a `Hierarchy` or `HCNode`
-We provide some methods for traversal of a `Hierarchy` or a `Node` as a slightly higher abstraction than the `traverseGraph` and `traverseSequence` utilities.
+We provide some methods for traversal of a `Hierarchy` or a `Node` as a slightly higher abstraction than the `flattenGraph` and `flattenSequence` utilities.

 These don't give you the option of breaking cycles, but they do give you the option of deciding whether to includeSelf, meaning include the node, id or ids you're starting at.